YsnHdn/YsnHdn/README.md

 🎓 M.Sc.
 Machine Learning Student at Université Paris Cité
 🔬 Research Intern at LIA Avignon - Working on Speech Recognition & NLP
 🌟 Passionate about pushing the boundaries of AI and Machine Learning
-🚀 Currently developing an innovative Speech Analysis System using Whisper & DistilBERT
+🚀 Developed an innovative Speech Analysis System

 ## 🔧 Technologies & Tools